 The Greek fisherman's hat was the first I wore regularly, starting my senior year of high school.
 The first one I had was pretty beat up, though, so this is a replacement.

 This trilby I bought off Amazon as part of my Inspector Clouseau Halloween costume.
-I just liked it so much that I decided to keep wearing it. :)
+I just liked it so much that I decided to keep wearing it. :) Unfortunately, I lost this one along the way - if you find it, please let me know!

 While my sister was in Europe, she bought this hat for me at a market.